-D Secured Capacity MaxFree Flag Status ModelNumber /E1/5 Yes(locked) 500.11 0 SINGLE NORMAL Samsung SSD 980 PRO 500GE L/E1/6 No 7681.50 0 SINGLE LEGACY Micron_7450_MTFDKCC7T6TFR /E1/8 No 3840.76 0 SINGLE LEGACY Micron 9300 MTFDHAL3T8TDF
+D Secured Capacity MaxFree Flag Status ModelNumber /E1/5 Yes(locked) 500.11 0 SINGLE NORMAL Samsung SSD 980 PRO 500GE L/E1/6 No 7681.50 0 SINGLE LEGACY Micron_7450_MTFDKCC7T6TFF 1/E1/8 No 3840.76 0 SINGLE LEGACY Micron 9300 MTFDHAL3T8TDF

 Note: There is a limit to the number of times you can change the disk key.
-If you do not enter the correct disk key five times, this function will be locked, and you will need to power cycle your system to change the disk key again.
+If you do not correct disk key is not entered multiple times consecutively (the exact number of incorrect attempts leading to a lock is determined by the disk and may vary), and you will need to power cycle to change the disk key, i.e., perform a one-time power failure on the disk, such as hot-swapping the disk or powering down the host system and Enclosure.